Peter Parker (2002 film series character): Fans and critics

 Maguire's portrayal of the character has received a largely positive critical reception.
-The actor's performance and portrayal of Spider-Man, along with Sam Raimi's characterization of the character, was subject to much of the praise towards Sam Raimi's Spider-Man film trilogy; being cited as true to the Spider-Man mythos as through capturing the socially-inept, endearingly awkward and nerdy aspects of the character's personality, along with his witty sense of humor and cheesy one-liners, underlying humanity, internal conflicts, relatability and struggles with his dual alter-ego and his normal life, praising the well-rounded, character-driven and faithful take on the titular character.
+The actor's performance and portrayal of Spider-Man, along with Sam Raimi's characterization of the character, was subject to much of the praise towards Sam Raimi's Spider-Man film trilogy; being cited as true to the Spider-Man mythos as through capturing the socially-inept, endearingly awkward and nerdy aspects of the character's personality, along with his underlying humanity, internal conflicts, relatability and struggles with his dual alter-ego and his normal life, praising the well-rounded, character-driven and faithful take on the titular character.
 The Hollywood Reporter placed Maguire's portrayal of Spider-Man as the tenth greatest superhero film portrayal of all time.
 Entertainment Weekly placed him as the tenth coolest hero of all time.
-Andrew Garfield, his successor to the role has described Maguire as "my Spider-Man hero".
+Andrew Garfield, his successor to the role, has described Maguire as "my Spider-Man hero".

-Nick Philpott of Comic Book Resources placed Maguire's version as the 4th best take on Spider-Man, this being lower than both Andrew Garfield's and Tom Holland's take on the web-slinger, opining that he has the effect of the comic book version despite being too old for the role of the character.
+Nick Philpott of Comic Book Resources placed Maguire's version as the fourth best take on Spider-Man, this being lower than both Andrew Garfield's and Tom Holland's take on the web-slinger, opining that he has the effect of the comic book version despite being too old for the role of the character.
 The Hollywood Reporter thought Maguire's portrayal of Spider-Man had less wit than his comicbook counterpart, but still praised him for his sincere, depthful portrayal of the more flawed, human side of the character.
-Several have shown polarized responses to Maguire's acting when he is possessed by the Venom symbiote in Spider-Man 3, particularly a scene in which he dances that has been described as "infamous".
+Several have shown polarized responses to the character when he is possessed by the Venom symbiote in Spider-Man 3, particularly a scene in which he dances in the street.
 The possessed Peter has been nicknamed "Emo Peter" or "Bully Maguire" by fans and his scenes have become a popular internet meme.
+Raimi remarked, "I'm glad people find it funny!
+We wanted it to be fun."

+Eminem's song "Tobey" featuring Big Sean and BabyTron is in reference to Spider-Man.
+The first line of the song directly mentions the character.